riboviz/workflows/nextflow/README.md

 Hello world!
 ```

 This runs https://github.com/nextflow-io/hello/blob/master/main.nf from https://github.com/nextflow-io/hello.git.
 The Nextflow script has a `sayHello` task that is run on 4 inputs - the multi-lingual greetings - and runs bash `echo` to print the greetings.
-Each iteration of task on each input is run as a separate process.
+Each iteration of a task on each input is run as a separate process.

 ### Run the RiboViz example